bnjmn21/content/files/en-us/web/api/canvaspattern/index.md

 ## Instance properties

-_As an opaque object, this has no exposed property._
+_As an opaque object, this has no exposed properties._

 ## Instance methods

-_There are no inherited method._
+_There are no inherited methods._

 - {{domxref("CanvasPattern.setTransform()")}}
   - : Applies a {{domxref("DOMMatrix")}} representing a linear transform to the pattern.